- All-Grain Ingredient Mix

 - Fill each bottle with a little sanitizer and shake.
 Empty after two minutes, rinse with cold water and dry upside down.

-- Dissolve 3 tablespoons honey with 1/2 cup water.
+- Dissolve 3 tablespoons maple syrup with 1/2 cup water.
 Pour into a sanitized pot.
 You will be siphoning your beer into the same pot in the next steps.

-- Carbonation comes from adding sugar when bottling, so if you filled your jug with less than the full gallon in the last step, use less honey when bottling.
+- Carbonation comes from adding sugar when bottling, so if you filled your jug with less than the full gallon in the last step, use less maple syrup when bottling.
 Using the full amount can result in your beer being over-carbonated.

 - Siphoning (It all happens pretty fast.
 You may want to practice on a pot of water a few times.)
 To see it in action first, watch the How to Bottle video at brooklynbrewshop.com/instructions.